 Considering the analysis undertaken, it is determined that the project is "additional" from an economic perspective, as it is only viable with the revenues of the carbon credits.

 Table B 2.2.
-NPV and IRR calculation (Digester plus Flare and Cogeneration , operation lifetime of the project: 21 years)
+NPV and IRR calculation (Digester + Flare + Co- generator, operation lifetime of the project: 21 years)